 To register your interest in this service or for general information about Mind services, contact us via Mind Connect or phone: 1300 286 463

-Get more information on other Housing with support services here.
+Get more information on other Housing and support services here.

-Subscribe to our Housing with support newsletter here to keep up to date on housing vacancies at Mind Australia.
+Subscribe to our Housing and support newsletter here to keep up to date on housing vacancies at Mind Australia.

-Why choose Mind for Housing with support services?
+Why choose Mind for Housing and support services?

-We have been providing mental health and wellbeing support to people, and their families, friends and carers, for more than 45 years.
+We have been providing mental health and wellbeing support to people, and their families, friends and carers, for nearly 50 years.
 Every individual's journey to a life of meaning and purpose is unique, which is why our services are flexible and offer genuine choice and control.

 We work with residents and their families, friends and carers to build a high quality, program of support tailored to their unique needs and NDIS plan goals.
 Our qualified staff work in partnership with residents and their family, friends and carers to strengthen personal skills and build independence.